gwannon/ideasRoleras/LaCola/TheQueue.md

 As they say, all is fair in love and war, so any tactic is good: seduction, intimidation, bribery, deception, even geeky duels in which the one who knows the most about the signature issue.

+#### The Organizers

+The organizers are practically gods in the queue.
+They do as they please, and only true heroes would dare and succeed in deceiving them.

 #### Creating Queue People

-To create queue people, you must divide 6 points between the 4 skills and roll 1d8 in each column of this table to give them some personality.
+To create queue people, you must divide 6 points between the 4 skills and roll 1d10 in each column of this table to give them some personality.

 Advantages will give a +2 to the roll if applicable to the situation and a +2 to the CPFs if they know it and can exploit it in some way.